When Should I Start Deworming My Puppy?

 4.5 Weight Loss

 While puppies typically experience weight gain as they grow, a sudden or noticeable weight loss can be a cause for concern.
 Worm infestations can hinder proper nutrient absorption, leading to malnutrition and weight loss.
-If you observe that your puppy's ribs or other skeletal structures become more visible, it's important to consult with a veterinarian to rule out any underlying health issues, including worms.
+If you observe that your puppy's ribs or other skeletal structures become more visible, it's important to consult with a veterinarian to rule out any underlying , including worms.

 4.6 Dull Coat